 Matthew Mason, ’13 - double major in Italian Studies and Latin

-Matthew is a third-year Ph.D. student in Medieval and Renaissance literature at UC Berkeley.
+Matthew received his Ph.D. in Medieval and Renaissance literature at UC Berkeley.
 He specializes in vernacular humanism and narrative poetry from Florence, Bologna, and Ferrara, relying on the robust paleographic and linguistic training he received as an undergraduate at UVM.
 He spent fall 2016 as a graduate fellow at the Scuola Normale Superiore in Pisa and aims to write his dissertation on interactions between ethics, politics, and material culture in the poetry of Dante and Petrarch.

 Caitlin Clarke, ’12 - double major in French and English; minor in Political Science